 Communities need communicators with passion, skill and relatability to thrive.
-SDSU’s Master’s in Human Sciences—Family & Community Services online graduate program equips professionals to successfully serve our communities.
+SDSU’s Master’s in Human Sciences—Family and Community Services online graduate program equips professionals to successfully serve our communities.

-TAKE A LOOK AT THE FOUNDATION OF THE FAMILY & COMMUNITY SERVICES DEGREE
+TAKE A LOOK AT THE FOUNDATION OF THE FAMILY AND COMMUNITY SERVICES DEGREE

 Helping Families Thrive in Today’s World

 - Family Resiliency

 - Crises Across the Lifespan

 - Foundations and Principles of Community Service

 - Program Design, Evaluation, and Implementation